isomerpages/moe-northshorepri/_information/For Students.md

 New:
-a) Annex A – instructions for you to assist your child with his/her initial login, and Annex B – a set of Frequently Asked Questions (FAQs) on SLS.
-(For Primary 1)
+a) Annex A – instructions for you to assist your child with his/her initial login, and Annex B – a set of Frequently Asked Questions (FAQs) on SLS for Primary 1.
 [SLS Annexes A & B](/files/SLS_for_Pri_1__Annexes_A___B_.pdf)

 b) SLS Account Management – Guide for Students for Primary 2-5.